 Comparison Between The Two Types of Rims

 Steel rims take damage differently than alloy wheels.
 If a steel wheel takes a severe impact it will normally bend.
-Depending on the severity of the bend you can sometimes continue driving until you can get to a safe place to have it replaced.
-An alloy wheel if it takes a severe impact it will either bend or crack.
+Depending on the severity of the bend, you can sometimes continue driving until you can get to a safe place to have it replaced.
+If an alloy wheel takes a severe impact, it will either bend or crack.
 The aluminum alloy is less flexible than the steel so there is a larger chance of actually cracking through the wheel.
 This would cause air to leak out quickly and could be very dangerous to drive on.

 Advantages to Alloy Wheels

-The less obvious but still very important different between the two styles is weight.
+The less obvious – but still very important – difference between the two styles is weight.
 Alloy wheels can be much larger and still weigh only a fraction of what a steel wheel would.
 This improves handling and gas mileage for a vehicle.
 Alloy wheels can also be made to a greater precision than steel wheels, which allows for better mounting and a smoother ride.

 Choosing The Right Wheel For You

-Alloy wheels on the other hand are for people that want their car to look good.
+Alloy wheels, on the other hand, are for people that want their car to look good.
 They take pride in the vehicle they drive and want it to reflect that pride.
-You want optimum performance and the smoothest ride possible, then Alloy wheels are the right choice for you.
+If you want optimum performance and the smoothest ride possible, then alloy wheels are the right choice for you.